KSAH-42/RabbitOM/README.md

 * Support RTP - RFC 2435 - frame parsing (MJPEG) and picture reconstruction from packets (new implementation which include memory optimizations)

+➡️ RTP Packet reordering is actually in progress
 ➡️ RTP HEVC/H264 a new implementation is actually in progress